First Geneva Convention: History

-The 1864 Geneva Convention was instituted at a critical period in European political and military history.
-Elsewhere, the American Civil War had been raging since 1861, and would ultimately claim between 750,000 and 900,000 lives.
+The 1864 Geneva Convention was instituted during a critical period in European political and military history.
+The American Civil War had been raging elsewhere since 1861, and would ultimately claim between 750,000 and 900,000 lives.
 Between the fall of Napoleon at the Battle of Waterloo in 1815 and the rise of his nephew in the Italian campaign of 1859, the powers had maintained peace in western Europe.

 Yet, with the 1853–1856 conflict in the Crimea, war had returned to Europe, and while those troubles were "in a distant and inaccessible region" northern Italy was "so accessible from all parts of western Europe that it instantly filled with curious observers;" while the bloodshed was not excessive the sight of it was unfamiliar and shocking.
 Despite its intent of ameliorating the ravages of war, the inception of the 1864 Geneva Convention inaugurated "a renewal of military activity on a large scale, to which the people of western Europe…had not been accustomed since the first Napoleon had been eliminated."

 The movement for an international set of laws governing the treatment and care for the wounded and prisoners of war began when relief activist Henry Dunant witnessed the Battle of Solferino in 1859, fought between French-Piedmontese and Austrian armies in Northern Italy.
 The subsequent suffering of 40,000 wounded soldiers left on the field due to lack of facilities, personnel, and truces to give them medical aid moved Dunant into action.
 Upon return to Geneva, Dunant published his account Un Souvenir de Solferino.
 He urged the calling together of an international conference and soon co-founded with the Swiss lawyer Gustave Moynier, the International Committee of the Red Cross in 1863.